Tharaae/react-neighbourhood-map/README.md

 - Clone the submitted project repository to a folder on your local machine
 - Install all project dependencies with `npm install` in the project folder
 - Start the app with `npm start`
+- Browse to the provided URL

-_Note that:_ When running the app as development build, **Offline-first Service Worker** will not be available to cache site assets to work offline.
+**_Note that:_** When running the app as development build, **Offline-first Service Worker** will not be available to cache site assets to work offline.
 To allow this feature, run the app as production build using instructions below.

 ### To run the app as production build:
 - Clone the submitted project repository to a folder on your local machine